wuyuanyi135/pyside6_qtads/README.md

 # PySide6-QtAds
 PySide6 bindings to [Qt Advanced Docking System](https://github.com/githubuser0xFFFF/Qt-Advanced-Docking-System)

-Pre-built wheels are available for Windows, macOS, and Linux via:
+Pre-built wheels are available for Windows, macOS, and Linux.
+You can install with:

 ```
 pip install PySide6-QtAds